 The leading causes of death in Montana, in order of severity, are heart disease, cancer, respiratory disease, accidents, stroke, and suicide (CDC KK).
 Building from this knowledge, Montana’s State Health Improvement Plan identified five priority areas for focus (MTDPHHS 2020).
 We detail each of the five areas below, plus compare Montana to national averages in Table 2-3.
 Note that all declarations in the bullets that follow, unless otherwise credited, are derived from Montana’s State Health Improvement Plan (MTDPHHS 2020).

 Behavioral health, including suicide prevention, depression, substance abuse, and opioid misuse.—Suicide-related deaths in Montana are the highest per capita in the US —29.8 per 100,000 people—and twice the national average (World Population Review undated) .
 This rate is significantly higher in rural counties and in Native American populations.
 The path Montanan’s take toward suicide often includes depression and/or substance abuse.
 The number of adults treated with mental health illnesses in Montana between 2009 and 2013 was higher than the national average.
 One in ten Montana adults (nearly 84,000) report frequent mental distress with 14 or more days of poor mental or emotional health in the past month.
 In addition, nearly 64,000 Montana adults struggle with substance abuse.
-Alcohol is the most commonly abused substance in Montana, but opioids are the leading cause of drug overdose deaths in Montana, accounting for 44% of all drug overdose deaths.
+Alcohol is the most commonly abused substance in Montana, but opioids are the leading cause of drug-overdose deaths in Montana, accounting for 44% of all drug-overdose deaths.

 Chronic disease prevention.—Chronic disease in Montana is attributable in large part to smoking, obesity, physical inactivity, and poor nutrition.
 Tobacco use is the leading cause of preventable death, with 1600 tobacco-related deaths each year.
 Per capita, these deaths strike Montana’s American Indian population disproportionately (Campaign for Tobacco-free Kids 2017).
 Seventy-five percent of Montana adults and 72% of youth do not meet the national physical activity recommendations (MTOPI 2017).
-In addition, only 62% of Montanans are up-to-date with colorectal cancer screening (MTDPHHS 2016).
+In addition, only 62% of Montanans are up to date with colorectal cancer screening (MTDPHHS 2016).

 Healthy mothers, babies, and youth.—Approximately 12,000 live births occur each year in Montana.
 In 2015, 32% of births in our state were unintended.
 Infant mortality in Montana is 5.7 per 1000 births for white populations, closely matching the rate for all races nationally of 5.8 per 1000 births.
 In contrast, infant mortality for American Indians in Montana is 10 per 1000 births (MTDPHHS 2017).
 This points to a disparity in birth outcomes for American Indians (CDCb undated).

 Motor vehicle crashes.—Motor vehicle crashes are one of the most common causes of fatal and non-fatal injuries in Montana.
-Multiple causes are at play; we describe four here.
-1) From 2011–2016, 60% of all crash-related fatalities involved a driver impaired by alcohol or drugs (MTDPHHS 2020).
-2) Young people living in rural Montana believe that drinking and driving is less dangerous in rural areas because there are fewer drivers on the road, but this is not the case (Greene et al. 2017).
-3) Crashes associated with distracted driving—texting is a top cause—are also common.
+Multiple causes are at play: 1) From 2011–2016, 60% of all crash-related fatalities involved a driver impaired by alcohol or drugs (MTDPHHS 2020); 2) Young people living in rural Montana believe that drinking and driving is less dangerous in rural areas because there are fewer drivers on the road, but this is not the case (Greene et al. 2017); 3) Crashes associated with distracted driving—texting is a top cause—are also common.
 Although the rate of deaths due to crashes decreased from 27.1 to 19.4 per 100,000 people from 2004 to 2014, the rate in Montana is staggering compared to the national figure of 10.3 per 100,000 in 2014 (MTPHIS undated).
-The rate is higher among American Indians and for those living in rural rather than urban areas (MTDPHHS undated).
+It is higher among American Indians and for those living in rural rather than urban areas (MTDPHHS undated).
 4) The non-governmental group Mothers Against Drunk Driving has declared Montana to have having the worst DUI laws in the nation (MADD 2019).